hpcuantwerpen/Launcher/README.md

  - submitting your jobs
  - synchronizing your job output with your local file system (for postprocessing,  analysis, or storage)

-Launcher is tested on Windows/Linux(Ubuntu 14.04, 15.04)/MacOSX)
+Launcher is tested on Windows/Linux(Ubuntu 14.04, 15.04)/MacOSX, also inside virtual machines)

 If You experience any problems during installation or operation contact engelbert.tijskens@uantwerpen.be